morenanava/cspiders-divtimes/README.md

 > [!NOTE]
 >
 > **Linux users**: you may experience some problems when you try to execute the `install.packages()` command that you see in the code snippet above.
 If that is the case, please install each package separately (e.g., `install.packages( 'rstudioapi' )` to install `rstudioapi`, etc.).
 If you experience problems with `stringr`, please follow the [suggestions given in this StackOverflow page](https://stackoverflow.com/questions/38987157/libicu-and-stringi-on-fedora-24-causing-r-headaches/39411793#39411793) -- despite the question being addressed for Fedora, the solution suggested also works for Ubuntu.
-Thank you, [@ERRMoody](https://github.com/ERRMoody), for pointing this out!

 * **`TreeViewer`**: you can use `TreeViewer` ([Bianchini and Sánchez-Baracaldo, 2024](https://onlinelibrary.wiley.com/doi/10.1002/ece3.10873)) as a graphical interface with which you can display and highly customise the format of the timetrees we have generated and include in this repository.
 You may want to read [the `TreeViewer` documentation](https://github.com/arklumpus/TreeViewer/wiki) to learn more about which modules you can use and how you can improve the design of your timetrees (e.g., include/exclude densities, include pictures, play with various colours and shapes, etc.).
 You can [download `TreeViewer` by following this link](https://treeviewer.org/).